Jérémy Deichelbohrer: Later and managerial career

 Later in 2013, Deichelbohrer joined French Régional 1 club ES Vallières, which later changed name to GFA Rumilly-Vallières.
 He played for the club until 2018 – five years.

 In April 2018 it was confirmed, that Deichelbohrer would retire at the end of the season and become the new manager of Régional 1 club Thionville FC.
 He left the position in February 2019 and was instead hired as manager of Portugais de Thionville.
 In April 2020, he was appointed manager of Annecy-le-Vieux.

 In June 2020, Deichelbohrer was appointed assistant manager of David Ducourtioux at Gazélec Ajaccio.
 The duo left the club at the end of May 2022.
 A month later, Deichelbohrer was appointed manager of ES Villerupt-Thil.

+In May 2025, Deichelbohrer was appointed manager of Luxembourgish National Division side US Mondorf.
+A year later, in May 2026, Deichelbohrer was appointed manager of UNA Strassen, also of the National Division.

 Personal life

 His father Gilles is a former footballer who played in the 1980s as a midfielder for ASM Belfort.